nfdi4objects/n4o-graph-importer/README.md

 Get latest load log of a terminology. *Not implemented yet!*

+### GET /terminology/namespaces.json

+Return registered URI namespaces forbidden to be used in RDF subjects.
+The result is a JSON object with terminology URIs as keys and namespaces as values.
+For instance the SKOS (<http://bartoc.org/en/node/18274>) namespace is <http://www.w3.org/2004/02/skos/core#> so RDF triples with subjects in this namespace can only be added to the knowledge graph via `/terminology/18274`.

 ### GET /collection/

 Return the list of registered collections (metadata only).